Pyranid Logo

 IN-List Expansion

 When using named parameters with Database::query(String), collections and arrays are not expanded automatically.
-Wrap them with Parameters.inList(...) to expand into multiple SQL IN-list placeholders.
-IN-list parameters must be non-empty; empty collections or arrays will throw an IllegalArgumentException.
+Wrap them with Parameters::inList(...) to expand into multiple SQL IN-list placeholders.
+IN-list parameters must be non-empty and must not contain null or empty Optional elements.
+Empty collections, empty arrays, null elements, and empty Optional elements will throw an IllegalArgumentException.

 List<UUID> ids = List.of(